ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d5 - e - Deploy to Heroku.md

 - login + follow students portal

+- Security Quickstart
+  - choose "username and password"
+  - note: choose all lowercase

 - Note: if deploying for module 3...
   - "theres a max of 1 free cluster per project" -> Create a new project (and then Create Cluster)